 Our sector team advises an unusual breadth and profile of clients, both from overseas and the UK.
 It is this broad spectrum of industry clients that enables us to understand the complex dynamics that underpin the market and the matrix of relationships between investors and occupiers, intermediaries, lenders, borrowers, developers, private equity providers and entrepreneurs.

 We're acknowledged by the legal directories as key and trusted advisors to the sector, and the feedback we receive from clients consistently supports that opinion.
-We are proud to advise leading names in the property market, including UPP, Standard Life Investments, Jones Lang LaSalle, Threadneedle and British Land.
+We are proud to advise leading names in the real estate market, including UPP, Standard Life Investments, Jones Lang LaSalle, Threadneedle and British Land.

-To find out more about how our property legal expertise can add value to your business, please don't hesitate to contact us.
+To find out more about how our real estate legal expertise can add value to your business, please don't hesitate to contact us.

 Find out more

 Download our in-depth overview of some exciting new PRS schemes, evaluating some of the barriers that continue to hold back the sector.
 The report was produced following a round-table attended by leading developers, councils and officials.
 In it, we outline a number of policy suggestions that we hope policy makers will take on board as party manifestos begin to be drafted.

 Major changes have been made to the planning system by successive governments of all parties.
 Yet, as the general election approaches, planning reforms remain a key component of topics dominating the political debate: housing, transport, infrastructure, energy and economic growth.
 Download our overview of these reforms here.